Astley Bridge F.C.: Grounds

 The club originally played at a ground on Sweetloves Lane, notable for its steep slope.
 In 1881 the club moved to Astley Meadow, near the Lamb Inn public house, on a ground that was shorter than the 110 yards minimum to host FA Cup ties and which led to at least one protest.
 The club was forced to move before the 1883–84 season as its ground was needed for a cemetery, and it found a new ground near a tram stop which it called Astley Meadow.
 It constructed a grandstand there that could hold 300 people, at a cost of £50.
+The ground was later used by Astley Bridge Wanderers.